-An aging population could mean more instances of fall-related injuries in North Carolina.
-According to statewide data, more than 75 percent of falls occur in adults over 65.
-In the United States, injuries resulting from a fall happen more frequently at home than anywhere else.
-Figuring out what precautions to plan and budget for to reduce the risk of falling in the home can help put you and your loved one on solid footing.
+An aging population could mean more instances of fall-related injuries.
+Not just that, in the United States, injuries resulting from a fall happen more frequently at home than anywhere else.
+If you’re aging or are planning to move an aging family member into your home, it’s important to plan and budget for ways to reduce the risk of falling in the home.
+These tips can help put those most at risk on solid footing.

-Inside you can make your home a little less fall-friendly.
 As we age, we become less agile than we used to be.
 It gets harder to climb stairs and getting in and out of a tub can present a real challenge.
-That’s when it’s time to reconsider how your living space is set up.
+That’s when it’s time to assess your living spaces for risk.

-Depending on the available space in your home, you may opt to move your parent into a downstairs bedroom or reconfigure another first-floor space.
-Home renovations such as upgrading a bathroom with a walk-in tub or adding a chair lift may be needed.
-This is where hiring a professional might be the best idea if you’re not a do-it-yourself person.
+Depending on the available space in your home, you may opt to move an elderly family member into a downstairs bedroom or reconfigure another first-floor space.

 Make prevention a family goal